Batanes: Languages

-Batanes Ilocanos are bilingual in Ilocano and Ivatan, they already speak Ilocano with Ivatan accent.

-Religion

-The large majority (94%) of the island's people adhere to Roman Catholicism.
-The remaining faiths are other Christian Churches.
+Ivatan-speaking communities can be found in other parts of the country, mainly in mainland Luzon, as well as overseas.

 Ecology

-An extensive survey of the ecology of Batanes provided the scientific basis for confirming the need for a national park in Batanes protecting the Batanes protected landscapes and seascapes, proposed as a UNESCO World Heritage Site, submitted on August 15, 1993.
+An extensive survey of the ecology of Batanes provided the scientific basis for confirming the need for a national park in Batanes protecting the Batanes protected landscapes and seascapes, proposed as a UNESCO World Heritage Site, submitted in August 1993.
 An effort is underway to declare the whole province, along with the sugar central sites in Negros, as a UNESCO World Heritage Site.

 Flora and fauna

 The province is the home of the unique conifer species Podocarpus costalis.
 Although it is reportedly growing in some other places such as coasts of Luzon, Catanduanes and even Taiwan, full blossoming and fruiting are observed only in Batanes.
 Its fruiting capacity on the island remains a mystery but is likely due to several factors such as climate, soil and type of substratum of the island.

-Several species of birds, bats, reptiles and amphibians also inhabit the island; many of those are endemic to the Philippines.
-The island is also a sanctuary of different migratory birds during winter in the Northern Hemisphere.
+Several species of birds, bats, reptiles and amphibians inhabit the island.
+Many of those are endemic to the Philippines.
+The island is a sanctuary for different migratory birds during winter in the Northern Hemisphere.
+The Batanes archipelago, along with the nearby Babuyan Islands, have been designated an Important Bird Area (IBA) by BirdLife International because they support significant populations of resident Taiwan green pigeons, Ryukyu scops-owls and short-crested monarchs, Chinese egrets on passage, and wintering yellow buntings.

 Economy

 About 75% of the Ivatans are farmers and fishermen.
 The rest are employed in the government and services sector.
 Garlic and cattle are major cash crops.
-Ivatans also plant camote (sweet potato), cassava, gabi or tuber and a unique variety of white uvi.
+Ivatans plant camote (sweet potato), cassava, gabi or tuber and a unique variety of white uvi.
 Sugarcane is raised to produce palek, a kind of native wine, and vinegar.

 In recent years, fish catch has declined due to the absence of technical know-how.
 Employment opportunities are scarce.
 Most of the educated Ivatans have migrated to urban centers or have gone abroad.

 A wind diesel generating plant was commissioned in 2004.

 Distance and bad weather work against its economic growth.
 Certain commodities like rice, soft drinks, and gasoline carry a 75% to 100% mark-up over Manila retail prices.